waynecho2004/project-2/README.md

 # Wayne's Address Book

-An online directory to view and manage your contacts.
+  An online dashboard to view and manage your contacts and favorite links.
+This is built with express, with Mongo as its database, Github as source control, Heroku as deployment platform.
 Click the [link](https://wcho-project2.herokuapp.com) to access

 ## Project Links